MaterializeInc/materialize/doc/developer/design/20230519_statement_logging.md

   analytics) is explicitly out of scope of _this_ design, but is necessary to unlock its full value, and so should be done as a follow-up ASAP.
-* 100% durability of queries is permanently out of scope.
+* 100% durability of queries for all customers is permanently out of scope.
 We have to accept the possibility of losing data under adverse conditions.
 The reason for this design choice is that otherwise we would have to persist the text of every statement (in either Cockroach or S3), which we consider unacceptable for `SELECT` queries.

+  In the future, we may allow such durability as a specially feature for users who request it, are willing to pay for it, and are also willing to accept increased latency on the read path.
+It is not hard to implement, but we would want to be careful about the tradeoffs involves.
+That feature is, however, _temporarily_ out of scope;
+  i.e., it is not discussed further in this document.

 ## Overview